Idiots/a-challenge-to-all-christians/README.md

 # A Challenge To All Christians

-Challenging in a good way!
+A Challenge yes, but in a good way!!

-This online book is designed to make you think.
+- This online book is designed to make you think.

 It's offered as a way to get free of beliefs that you were taught were right, before you were old enough to decide for yourself.